niharpatil/esenotes/docs/notes.md

 \end{cases}$$

 Which level gets assigned 0 or 1 is somewhat arbitrary.
 This dummy variable models the effect of the difference between male and female.
-For example, if the p-value of $x_i$ is not statistically significant, then we can accept the null hypothesis and say that an observation being male or female doesn't affect output.
-In this case, $B_0$ can be interpereted as the average output for females and $B_1$ as the average amount females are _above_ males.
+For example, if the p-value of $\hat B_1$ is not statistically significant, then we can accept the null hypothesis and say that an observation being male or female doesn't affect output (the difference between male and female is not statistically significant).
+In this case, $B_0$ can be interpereted as the average output for females and $B_1$ as the average amount males are _above_ females.

 However, choosing the numbers 0 and 1 has an effect on the interperetation of results.
 For example, we could have modeled the same data as